Cyclic framed little disks algebras, Grothendieck-Verdier duality and handlebody group representations: Categorical framed little disks algebras and ribbon Groth en dieck-Verdier structures

 \end{itemize} \end{proof}

 \begin{proposition} The cyclic action from Lemma~\ref{lemmacycliclowdim} naturally extends to the structure of a $\Cat$-valued cyclic operad on $\RBr$. \end{proposition}

-\begin{proof} We can extend the cyclic action from from Lemma~\ref{lemmacycliclowdim} to all of $\RBr$ by using the following general formula for the cyclic action on composed operations~\cite[page~248]{markl}:
+\begin{proof} We can extend the cyclic action from from Lemma~\ref{lemmacycliclowdim} to all of $\RBr$ by using the following general formula for the cyclic action on composed operations~\cite[Remark~5.3]{markl}:

-Here $a$ and $b$ are arbitrary operations of arity $n$ and $m$, respectively, and $1<i\leq n$.
-For this to be well-defined, we need to verify the compatibility with the relations in arity 3, namely (B1) and (B2): We use \eqref{Eq: action on composition} and \eqref{Eq: action on composition2} to apply the cyclic permutation to the diagram~\eqref{Eq: H2} and get
+Here $a$ and $b$ are arbitrary operations of arity $n$ and $m$ larger than $0$, respectively, and $1<i\leq n$.
+When $m=0$ and $i\neq 1$, we can use the same formula.
+However, if $i=1$, we need to use $\tau(a\circ_1 b) = \tau(a)^2\circ_{m-1} b$ instead.
+For this to be well-defined, we need to verify the compatibility with the relations (B1) and (B2) (the compatibility with (T1) and (T2) is already a part of Lemma~\ref{lemmacycliclowdim}): We use \eqref{Eq: action on composition} and \eqref{Eq: action on composition2} to apply the cyclic permutation to the diagram~\eqref{Eq: H2} and get

 For the upper horizontal map, no cyclic permutation is applied to $c$ in accordance with \eqref{Eq: action on composition2}.
-When evaluating $\tau$ on the operation which is the result of applying $\sigma_{12}$ we use the relation $\tau \circ \sigma_{23}= \sigma_{12}\circ \tau$ to evaluate one of the actions.
+When evaluating $\tau$ on the operation which is the result of applying $\sigma_{12}$, we use the relation $\tau \circ \sigma_{23}= \sigma_{12}\circ \tau$ to evaluate one of the actions.
 We now need to verify that \eqref{eqncyclicB1} commutes.
 This amounts precisely to the identity

 which can be easily seen to hold.
 A similar computation shows that (B2) is respected.
 This completes the proof. \end{proof}